What is the first image that pops into your mind when you think “Canada”?

 Tim Hortons was established by Tim Horton, a hockey player who played for the Maple Leafs in the 1950s.
 In 1964, Horton opened his first Tim Hortons Doughnut Shop in Hamilton, Ontario and years later the small chain has grown into one of Canada’s largest fast-food restaurants.
 From one doughnut shop, there are now over 3,600 locations in Canada and the United States.

 Tim Hortons also has a number of campaigns targeted towards new Canadians.
-For example, take a watch of the video below.

 The question that lingers here is, does drinking Tim Hortons make you feel more Canadian?
 These commercials suggest that by eating at the restaurant or enjoying a game of hockey you will integrate better into Canadian society.
 So what do we think of Tim Hortons?